tobyL05/tobys-link-tracker/README.md

 # toby's link tracker

-A simple self-hosted link redirector with click tracking and webhook notifications.
+A free, self-hosted link shortener for your own domain, with click tracking and notifications.

 ### Prerequisites